 Regular opening hours: Saturday to Thursday - From 9am to 5pm / Friday - Closed

-Image caption: Khalid al Gharaballi, Default, 2016, 40cm x 50cm.
-Image courtesy of the artist.
+Image caption: Khalid al Gharaballi, Screen_, 2016, 80cm x 100cm.
+Image courtesy of the artist and Sultan Gallery Kuwait.